streamlink/streamlink/docs/install.rst

     Activating the environment
     $ source ~/myenv/bin/activate

-    Installing livestreamer into the environment
+    Installing streamlink into the environment
-    (myenv)$ pip install livestreamer
+    (myenv)$ pip install streamlink

-    Using livestreamer in the enviroment
+    Using streamlink in the enviroment
-    (myenv)$ livestreamer ...
+    (myenv)$ streamlink ...

     Deactivating the enviroment
     (myenv)$ deactivate

-    Using livestreamer without activating the environment
+    Using streamlink without activating the environment
-    $ ~/myenv/bin/livestreamer ...
+    $ ~/myenv/bin/streamlink ...

 .. note::